If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

-By Brendan Furlong, MD, Chief of Service, Emergency Department, MedStar Georgetown University Hospital
+This article was written by Brendan Furlong, MD, Chief of Service, Emergency Department, MedStar Georgetown University Hospital.

-During cold winter weather, the MedStar Georgetown University Hospital Emergency Department sees an increase in patients with viral infections and potential complications, including pneumonia.
+During cold winter weather, MedStar Health's Emergency Departments see an increase in patients with viral infections and potential complications, including pneumonia.

 Pneumonia is an infection of the lungs that can be caused by viruses, bacteria, and fungi.
 The most common causes are the influenza virus and the pneumococcus bacteria.
 Pneumonia can become deadly when the air sacs in the lungs become inflamed and fill with fluid, preventing oxygen from reaching the blood and vital organs.
 This can cause a complication called sepsis.